temujindang/website-1/src/site/blog/march-2020-update.md

 A lot has happened at Oxide since we first decloaked in Decemeber and I apologize for the lack of an official update on our end, other than our Twitter feeds.
-We've been hard at work building a product.
+We've been hard at work building a product!

 We are now a [team](/team) of 15 people!
 Everyone was in Emeryville for the